 According to ONS (Office Of National Statistics), people aged between 18-24 in the UK have a smoking prevalence of 16.8%.
 Universities, as well as further education facilities, should look to offer wide-reaching mental health support programmes aimed at helping students to deal with mental health conditions as well as the stress and anxiety of university life in general.
 Additionally, up to date research and studies should be conducted to look into the growing problem of mental health conditions within university settings, in the hope of providing insight for future students to look upon and ultimately aid them.

 Of course, there is still a stigma surrounding mental health, despite many initiatives set up to tackle the issue and offer help.
 Fortunately, the number of organisations out there to speak to and gain the advice or help you need is forever growing.
 All it takes is a quick phone call or email to tell them how you’re feeling and what issues you may have.

 Here are some useful contact pages which we highly recommend if you’re experiencing any difficulties with mental health:

-If you’re a smoker looking to switch to vaping, our range of bundle kits are the ideal option as they feature everything you need to start vaping right away, including a vape kit and e-liquid.
-We also recommend you take a look through our detailed Beginner’s Guide To Vaping, which will give you a headstart and some much needed knowledge in your quest to quit smoking.
+If you’re a smoker looking to switch to vaping, our range of bundle kits is the ideal option as they feature everything you need to start vaping right away, including a vape kit and e-liquid.
+We also stock a wide range of vaping starter kits and e-liquid separately.
+For more information recommend you take a look through our detailed Beginner’s Guide To Vaping, which will give you a headstart and some much-needed knowledge in your quest to quit smoking.

-For any vaping related queries, our dedicated customer service team are on hand to answer any of your questions by phone, email or webchat.
+For any vaping-related queries, our dedicated customer service team is on hand to answer any of your questions by phone, email, or web chat.